gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 // The Go gopher.
 ```

-Initially, `encoding/json` was used for unmarshaling the GraphQL response into the query structure amd it worked well.
+Initially, `encoding/json` was used for unmarshaling the GraphQL response into the query structure and it worked well.
 But eventually, some edge cases and advanced queries were discovered, where using `encoding/json` was no longer working out.

 Motivation for Custom JSON Unmarshaler
 --------------------------------------